maurapintor/flask-classification/docs/slides.md

 Now, if you re-run the server, you should see the list of available models and images as a form.

+---

-We won't inspect how this is rendered in the front-end, but of course remember that we created a form object that is passed through the Flask APIs to the HTML file we are rendering with the instruction `render_template`.
+We won't inspect the front-end in detail, but remember that we created a **form object** that is passed through the **Flask APIs** to the HTML file we are rendering with the instruction `render_template`.

 ---